 Materials should be in harmony with the materials used on adjacent contributing structures.
 Authentic materials are preferred over imitative or composite materials.

-In addition to the Guidelines below, refer to the individual Guideline sections for appropriate materials.
+In addition to the general Guidelines for New Construction on the next page, refer to the earlier Guideline sections for appropriate materials.